Sidney George Madgin

 Wartime Service

-On the 24th May the Battalion were holding trenches in the area of Hooge.
+On that date the Battalion were holding trenches in the area of Hooge.
 At 3am the Germans unleashed a Poison Gas attack on the British positions along the Menin Road, which lasted for about an hour.
 German infantry then attacked the positions but, with the aid of reinforcements, this assault was eventually driven off.
 However, the Battalion had lost 1 Officer and 16 Other Ranks to the dreadful effects of gas poisoning, amongst these was Sidney Madgin, who held on to life for several hours before succumbing to one of the worst horrors of warfare on the Western Front.
 He is buried at Hazebrouck Military Cemetery, France.

 Additional Information